mggg/VoteKit/docs/user/tutorial/4_election_systems.rst

 ---

 To start, let’s return to the Minneapolis 2013 mayoral race.
-We first saw this in previous notebooks.
+We first saw this in `previous notebooks <2_real_and_simulated_profiles.html>`__.
 As a reminder, this election had 35 named candidates running for one seat, and used an IRV election system (which is mathematically equivalent to a single-winner STV election) to choose the winner.
 Voters were only allowed to rank their top three candidates.

-Let’s load in the *cast vote record* (CVR) from the election, and do all of the same cleaning we did before.
+Let’s load in the **cast vote record** (CVR) from the election, and do all of the same cleaning we did before.

 .. code:: ipython3